 Who is the decision-maker for applications?

 An independent panel from the NSW Department of Education will assess and rank grant applications according to the fund’s eligibility and selection criteria.
-The panel will recommend shortlisted projects to the Minister for Skills and Tertiary Education for approval.
+The panel will recommend shortlisted projects to the Minister for Skills and Training for approval.